 This is how I came to Psychosynthesis, a psychospiritual approach to counselling and psychotherapy, which includes both our nature as spiritual beings, and the challenges we all face as human beings on this tiny planet spinning in space.

-Looking back, I wish I’d encountered Psychosynthesis earlier.
-Now, thanks to my training as a Counsellor with the Institute of Psychosynthesis in London, I am able to offer the same compassionate guiding light to other fellow travellers on the sometimes challenging, yet often beautiful journey of life.
+Through my training as a Counsellor with the Institute of Psychosynthesis in London, I am able to offer the same compassionate guiding light to other fellow travellers on the sometimes challenging, yet often beautiful journey of life.